Howard Jones (British musician): 2000s

 Jones embarked on an acoustic tour of Australia in 2007, beginning in Brisbane and concluding on 5 April in Perth.
 The Revolution Remixed & Surrounded album was followed in November by Live in Birkenhead.
 Jones performed another acoustic set, with other 1980s acts at the Retrofest, on 1 September 2007 at Culzean Castle in Ayrshire, Scotland.

 Jones is a member of Sōka Gakkai International, and is musical director of one of its choirs, the Glorious Life Chorus.
 The chorus performs some of his songs in its repertoire, including "Building Our Own Future" and "Respected".
 He returned to Australia again in 2009, this time accompanied by vocalist Laura Clapp and music technologist Robbie Bronnimann.
 On 26 February 2009, Jones was at the UK premiere of Roland's new V-Piano in Bristol, and performed "Hide and Seek".
 He continues to tour, and played the 'Big Hair Affair 2009' on 1 August 2009 at the Ryedale Arena, Pickering, North Yorkshire.

 Ordinary Heroes was released in November 2009, and he toured London, Cardiff and Manchester with a string section and the Morriston Orpheus Choir (in St David's Hall in Cardiff).
-A single, "Soon You'll Go", preceded the album's launch.
-During an interview with the Stuck in the '80s podcast after the album's release, Howard Jones said "Soon You'll Go" was inspired by his daughter's upcoming departure to university, but that the song has come to take on broader meaning about cherishing the time he has with people.
+During an interview with the Stuck in the '80s podcast after the album's release, Jones said "Soon You'll Go" was inspired by his daughter's upcoming departure to university, but that the song has come to take on broader meaning about cherishing the time he has with people.

-Jones is a member of the board of directors for the Featured Artists Coalition, which was founded in 2009.
+Jones is a member of the board of directors for the Featured Artists' Coalition, which was founded in 2009.

 2010s

 On 29 November 2011, a UK tour was announced.
-Human's Lib and Dream Into Action were performed in April 2012 across eight venues.
+Human's Lib and Dream into Action were performed in April 2012 across eight venues.
 A weekly radio series coincided with tour called Electronic 80s with Howard Jones on Absolute Radio.

-In 2012, he appeared on "The Song That Changed My Life" on BYUtv, the cable station for Brigham Young University.
+In 2012, he appeared on "The Song That Changed My Life" on BYUtv, the cable station for Brigham Young University (BYU).

-In 2015, the release of Engage was made on Jones' own D-TOX Records.
+In 2015, the release of Engage was made on Jones' own D-tox Records.

-In 2016, he went out on tour supporting Barenaked Ladies as an opening act for their Last Summer on Earth US tour, reuniting with Orchestral Manoeuvres in the Dark.
+In 2016, he went out on tour supporting Barenaked Ladies as an opening act for their Last Summer on Earth US tour, reuniting with OMD.

-In 2018, Jones joined fellow musician Steve Hogarth of Marillion by being present at the unveiling of a sculpture in tribute to David Bowie in Aylesbury, Buckinghamshire.
+In 2018, Jones joined fellow musician Steve Hogarth of neo-prog band Marillion by being present at the unveiling of a sculpture in tribute to David Bowie in Aylesbury, Buckinghamshire.

-Transform, was released on 10 May, 2019.
-It features three collaborations with electronic musician BT.
+Transform was released on 10 May, 2019.
+It features three collaborations with American electronic musician BT.
 It is the second electronic album in a set of four, the first being Engage.
 In 2022 the third album was released, Dialogue consisting of eight songs.
-The fourth album in the set, and his fifteenth studio album Global Citizen is expected in 2023.